 Byars has carefully balanced attention between works of the past and present.
 In the 1990s, the group Across 7 Street (Byars, Mosca, Roland, pianist Sacha Perry, and drummer Jimmy Lovelace) regularly featured new works by Byars, Roland, and Perry while appearing steadily on Sunday nights at Smalls Jazz Club.
 Byars has composed five extended works as suites (several movements each), addressing local geographies, musical depictions of biographies, and visual art.
 The current working band is titled Chris Byars Original Sextet which denotes a departure from material written by others.
 One decade previous, Byars transcribed, arranged, performed, and recorded tributes to jazz greats Teddy Charles, Freddie Redd, Gigi Gryce, Lucky Thompson, Duke Jordan, Frank Strozier, and Jimmy Cleveland.
 When possible, these subjects or their families were included as performers or listeners.

 During the pandemic, Byars has continued to arrange and compose, writing Birdography for the NDR Big Band (Hamburg, Germany) and original material for an upcoming Steeplechase Records release.
 Byars sought economic refuge within the sphere of civic service, serving as a bilingual Contact Tracer for New York City, a Field Enumerator for the 2020 Decennial Census, and Spanish Interpreter of NYC Board of Elections.
-In December 2021, Byars will record Rhythm and Blues of the 20s for Steeplechase, featuring new original compositions and arrangements for the Chris Byars Original Sextet.
+In June 2022, his latest recording, entitled Rhythm and Blues of the 20s was released on Steeplechase Records, featuring new original compositions and arrangements for the Chris Byars Original Sextet.